 - 2.4.b.
-The program director must possess at least three years of active participation as a specialist in blood banking/transfusion medicine following completion of all graduate medical education.
+The program director must possess at least three years of active participation as a specialist in chemical pathology following completion of all graduate medical education.
 (Core) - 2.5.
 Program Director Responsibilities

 The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core)